Covid Impact: due to the pandemic the SSEP annual conferences in 2020, 2021, and 2022 could not be held.

 The National Center for Earth and Space Science Education and the Smithsonian National Air and Space Museum hold an annual SSEP National Conference in the nation’s capital in June/July.
 The conference is either held at the Museum on the National Mall, or the Steven F. Udvar-Hazy Center in Chantilly, VA, adjacent to Dulles airport.
-Student research delegates from communities participating in SSEP can present on their experiment designs, and those teams that flew experiments can report preliminary results.
+Student research delegates from communities participating in the last 5 SSEP Missions present on their experiment designs, and those teams that flew experiments report on analysis and results.
 We want to immerse students in the experience of a science conference.
 It is fitting.
-If SSEP is dedicated to letting students step into the shoes of scientists and engineers, then a conference should be part of the experience.
+If SSEP is dedicated to letting students step into the shoes of scientists and engineers, then a conference should be part of the experienc